UC Berkeley Faculty Association

 ARTICLE IX.
 AMENDMENT

 Section 1.
-Mail ballots, other than those scheduled for regular election to the Board, may be initiated for any purpose by the Executive Board or by direction of a regular or special meeting of the Association.
+Ballots, other than those scheduled for regular election to the Board, may be initiated for any purpose by the Executive Board or by direction of a regular or special meeting of the Association.

 Section 2.
-Except as otherwise specified in these by-laws, those eligible to vote in any mail ballot shall be all members in good standing as of one month before the date on which these ballots are mailed.
-Unless the Executive Board shall declare that an emergency exists requiring a shorter period, all ballots postmarked within two weeks from the date of mailing of a mail ballot shall be counted.
+Except as otherwise specified in these by-laws, those eligible to vote in any ballot shall be all members in good standing as of one month before the date on which these ballots are sent.
+Unless the Executive Board shall declare that an emergency exists requiring a shorter period, all ballots returned within two weeks from the date of sending shall be counted.

 ARTICLE XI.
 EFFECTIVE DATE